-KEY MESSAGES - Global Humanitarian Overview: more people affected by the crippling impact of the conflict in eastern Ukraine than before. - Civilians continue to pay the highest price: 10 killed or injured in November.
-More than 3,000 killed since 2014. - "Urgent political solution needed to end suffering of civilians" - Humanitarian Coordinator in Ukraine appeals after crossing the Stanytsia Luhanska checkpoint. - Member States Briefing in Geneva: over 40 Member States and international organisations hear about the severe humanitarian situation in eastern Ukraine. - Legislation: Parliament approves important Mine Action Bill and an Action Plan to implement a National IDP Strategy.
+KEY MESSAGES - NEW: Civilian water technicians come under fire yet again - Global Humanitarian Overview: more people affected by the crippling impact of the conflict in eastern Ukraine than before. - Civilians continue to pay the highest price: 10 killed or injured in November.
+More than 3,000 killed since 2014. - "Urgent political solution needed to end suffering of civilians" - Humanitarian Coordinator in Ukraine appeals after crossing the Stanytsia Luhanska checkpoint. - Member States Briefing in Geneva: over 40 Member States and international organisations hear about the severe humanitarian situation in eastern Ukraine.

 Stanytsia Luhanska Entry/Exit Checkpoint © 0.
 Osinskyy

 KEY FIGURES

-5.2MPeople affected
+5.2M

 3.5M

+People affected

 People in Need

 1.5M

 IDPs (Ministry of Social Policy)

 FUNDING

-\$186.9M \$70.1M
+\$186.9M \$70.2M

 Requirements

 Funding

 38%

 Progress

 FTS: https://fts.unocha.org/appeal s/641/summary

 CONTACTS

 Cathy Howard

 Head of Office. a.i. howard1@un.org

 Jean-Francois Ruel

 New York Desk Officer ruel@un.org

 Valijon Ranoev

 Public Information/Reporting Officer ranoev@un.org

-BACKGROUND
+ANALYSIS

+NEW: Civilian water technicians come under fire yet again despite safety guarantees

+In eastern Ukraine, yet another "window of silence" - a no-fire arrangement around critical infrastructure - was brokered last week.
+This time, to repair the damage caused by shelling to a local water pipeline, which supplies water to some 43,000 people in Toretsk and nearby settlements on both sides of the "contact line".
+Like previous agreements, this one did not hold long enough, as water technicians came under heavy shelling on 25 December, while carrying out necessary repair works.
+This time, casualties were avoided.
+However, it is not always the case.